jlevy/kash/README.md

     OSC 8 links

-  - Sadly, we may have mind-boggling AI tools, but Terminals are still incredibly archaic and don't support these features well (more on this below) but I have a new terminal, Kerm, that shows these as tooltips and makes every command clickable (please contact me if you'd like an early developer preview, as I'd love feedback)
+  - Sadly, we may have mind-boggling AI tools, but Terminals are still incredibly archaic and don’t support these features well (more on this below) but I have a new terminal, Kerm, that shows these as tooltips and makes every command clickable (please contact me if you’d like an early developer preview, as I’d love feedback)

 ## Tools Used by Kash